That Tenner’s Actually Worth £50. Really!

 With each step, around 80% of each spend goes into the local economy.
 So in effect the money that stays locally increases locally.
 The more everyone spends within our area the stronger our economy grows, which means more jobs, better facilities, a vibrant town centre and a nicer place for us all to live.

 The percentage of revenue that is generated by small and medium business as a total for the UK is much smaller than our European cousins.
 Here in the UK we are more reliant on large businesses (the chain stores and the supermarkets).

 The problem with this is that large corporates quite rightly exercise economies of scale.
 They pick suppliers to do all of their stores throughout the UK rather than using a local provider.
 If the supplier is in your area, well that’s great for your area (unless the large company suddenly changes suppliers).
 If not, the money you spend leaks out of your town.

 Large businesses pay money to shareholders (dividends) both inside and out of the UK, and profits get distributed around to the companies to different areas.
 An even worse leak happens when you spend with an internet based company registered as an offshore company.
-They pay no Tax to the UK.. so almost all of your money tends to leak out at this point.
+They pay no or very little tax to the UK.. so almost all of your money tends to leak out at this point.